dagster-io/dagster/python_modules/dagster/docs/sections/learn/guides/028_to_030_new_concepts.md

     )
 ```

 Notice a few things.
 The bulk of the context creation function is now gone.
-Instead of having to manually create the `FileloadResources`, that is replaced by a class (a `namedtuple`) that is system-synthesized.
+Instead of having to
+manually create the `FileloadResources`, that is replaced by a class (a `namedtuple`) that is
+system-synthesized.
 Predictably it has N fields, one for each resource.
+The pipeline-code-facing
-The pipeline-code-facing API is the same, it just requires less boilerplate within the pipeline infrastructure.
+API is the same, it just requires less boilerplate within the pipeline infrastructure.

-**Configuring a Resource**
+### Configuring a Resource

-The configuration schema changes, as each resource has it's own section.
+The configuration schema changes, as each resource has itss own section.

 Before: